jposada202020/CircuitPython_uplot/README.rst

 * `Adafruit CircuitPython <https://github.com/adafruit/circuitpython>`_

+This library is ressource cosumingg, may or may not with CircuitPython supported devices.
+Tinker it as you wish in order to work.

 Please ensure all dependencies are available on the CircuitPython filesystem.
 This is easily achieved by downloading
 `the Adafruit library and driver bundle <https://circuitpython.org/libraries>`_